 - A voucher (accession) file is created for each new collection deposited.
-A new file is set up by marking one of the pre-established blank files with the accession number allocated.
-From late 2023 voucher files have been created and stored digitally. - 2.
+A new file is set up by marking one of the pre-established blank files with the accession number allocated. - 2.
 A standard file should contain a blank receipt to be completed at the point that the collection is accepted into our custody and a voucher file progress sheet.
-Mandatory fields in the latter are accession number; reference number; date that accession, depositor and catalogue links are created in CALM and initials of staff member undertaking this; date that paper copy of electronic receipt is generated and initials of staff member undertaking this; date that letters accompanying receipt and/or lists are generated and initials of staff member undertaking this; date that collection is catalogued and by whom; details of dates that receipt, catalogue list and any other paperwork is sent out to deposit and by whom; details of catalogue list distribution and by whom and details of any indexing of collection.

-- 3. Copies of any subsequent correspondence with the depositor or concerning the collection should be filed on the voucher file. - 4.
-A voucher file exists for each collection deposited.
-From this a staff member ought to be able to track the history of the collection from the time it came into our care and in some instances possible prior to this.
-Information on some of the early voucher files can be a little sparse.
+Mandatory filed in the latter are accession number; reference number; date that accession, depositor and catalogue links are created in CALM and initials of staff member undertaking this; date that paper copy of electronic receipt is generated and initials of staff member undertaking this; date that letters accompanying receipt and/or lists are generated and initials of staff member undertaking this; date that collection is catalogued and by whom; details of dates that receipt, catalogue list and any other paperwork is sent out to deposit and by whom; details of catalogue list distribution and by whom and details of any indexing of collection. - 3.
+Copies of any subsequent correspondence with the depositor or concerning the collection should be filed on the voucher file. - 4.
+A voucher file exists for each collection deposited from which a staff member ought to be able to track the history of the collection from the time it came into our care and in some instances possible prior to this.
+Information on some of the early vouchers files can be a little sparse.